“I don’t know what’s wrong”, she said. “I feel like I’ve tried everything, but nothing is working.”

 They wouldn’t expect someone else to be able to google their chosen field of expertise and be any good at doing their own legal work.
 Yet these same solicitors assume they can do just that when it comes to skills like attracting new enquiries and converting them into paying clients.

 In short, they are (like many of their own clients) suffering from DIY delusion – thinking they can work it out themselves, with trial and error, and kidding themselves about the impact that has on their practice.

-Yes, they can probably get some enquiries and convert some of them into paying clients, but at what cost?
+Yes, they can probably get some inquiries and convert some of them into paying clients, but at what cost?

 Your time is precious and every 6 minutes you spend not working on a client matter is a billable unit lost forever – you never get that time back.
 Or, maybe even worse, you find that the pressures of billable targets or profit goals mean you have to steal from your personal time in the evenings or at weekends in order to get those billable hours ‘back’.

-So if you’re like the solicitor I spoke to last week, then the prescription I gave her will help you too: reduce the amount of time you spend on getting enquiries and converting them to paying clients so you can maximise the time you spend on client work.
+So if you’re like the solicitor I spoke to last week, then the prescription I gave her will help you too: reduce the amount of time you spend on getting inquiries and converting them to paying clients so you can maximize the time you spend on client work.